LX-5060 A Choice of Filters for Q-SUN Xenon Test Chambers

 LX-5060

 Because the radiation from an unfiltered xenon arc contains too much short-wave UV to allow useful correlation to natural exposures on the earth’s surface, Q-SUN testers employ various types of optical filters to reduce unwanted radiation and achieve an appropriate spectrum.
 For most of the filter types used, the greatest effect is on the short wavelength portion of the spectrum.
-Because the damaging effects of UV are inversely proportional to wavelength (i.e., shorter wavelengths = more damaging), it is critical that the cut-on wavelength match the service environment.
+Because the damaging effects of UV are inversely proportional to wavelength (shorter wavelengths are more damaging), it is critical that the cut-on wavelength match the service environment.
 Nominal cut-on wavelengths are shown below for each filter type.

 Daylight Filters